swarajpande5/swarajpande5/README.md

 Hi, I'm Swaraj Pande, a Passionate ML and Data Science Enthusiast from India.❤️
 - 🎓 I'm currently a Sophomore at ABES Engineering College, Ghaziabad
+- 🔎 I'm looking forward to contribute to some Open Source ML projects.
-- 🔎 I'm currently learning Python, Data Structures and Algorithms alongwith Machine Learning.
+- 📚 Understanding and Practicing Data Structures and Algorithms everyday.
 - ❤️ I'm picking up Japanese as a Language too!
 - 💬 Ask me about anything [**here!**](https://github.com/swarajpande4/swarajpande4/issues)